JohanObrink/rethink-migrate/README.md

 ## Changes

+- v2.0.0: major rev to how config works.  multiple breaking changes see updated README
 - v1.3.0: fixed an exception if there are no migrations to revert on migrate down
 - v1.2.2: changed signature for the migrations to support the rethinkdbdash driver

 ## Install